at621/snippets/credit_risk_ontology.md

-# Credit Risk Ontology Design Document
+# Ideation: Credit Risk Ontology Design Document

 ## Overview
 This document outlines the design for a comprehensive Credit Risk Ontology based on EU Capital Requirements Regulation (CRR) 575/2013, following FIBO patterns and conventions.